dwdrone/lab/README.md

 # Dark Wolf Solutions - Hack Our Drone
-Repository for the Dark Wolf Hack Our Drone code and documentation.
+Repository for the Dark Wolf Hack Our Drone documentation.

 ## Getting Started